GavinKenna/tullamoreqa/README.md

 # Building

   Building TQA does not require any particular tools, other than Java 8 and Maven.

+  **Building for Linux/MacOS**

   `$ ./build.sh`

+  **Building for Windows + Linux/MacOS**

+  `$ mvn clean install`

 # Testing

   TQA utilizes Docker to initialize a Postgres DB to connect to.

   For this you will need Docker installed.

+  **Running full test suite for Linux/MacOS**

   To run the full Integration Test suite (and bring up the Postgres Docker Container), Checkstyle, Cobertura and Javadocs, execute the validate.sh script:

   `$ ./validate.sh`

+  **Running full test suite for Windows + Linux/MacOS**

+  To run the full Integration Test suite (and bring up the Postgres Docker Container), Checkstyle, Cobertura and Javadocs, execute the following in a terminal :

+  `$ mvn clean install checkstyle:check javadoc:javadoc -Ptest verify`